Bowlly

 TL;DR (Too Long; Didn't Read)

-• Grain-free eliminates corn, wheat, soy, and rice.
+• Grain-free eliminates corn, wheat, soy, rice, and similar grain ingredients.

 How We Selected